Saturn I: Origins

 The Saturn project was started as one of a number of proposals to meet a new Department of Defense (DoD) requirement for a heavy-lift vehicle to orbit a new class of communications and "other" satellites.
 The requirements called for a vehicle capable of putting 20000 to 40000 lb into orbit, or accelerating 6000 to 11900 kg to trans-lunar injection.
 Existing U.S. launchers could place a maximum of about 3900 lb in orbit, but might be expanded to as much as 9900 lb with new high-energy upper stages.
 In any event, these upper stages would not be available until 1961 at the earliest, and would still not meet the DoD requirements for heavy loads.

 Wernher von Braun's team at the U.S. Army Ballistic Missile Agency (ABMA) started studying the problem in April 1957.
 They calculated that a rocket with the required performance would require a lower-stage booster with a thrust of about 1.5 million pound-force (6.7 MN) thrust at takeoff.
 As it happened, the Air Force had recently started work on just such an engine, eventually emerging as the F-1.
 But the F-1 would not be available in the time frame that the DoD was demanding and would be limited to about 1 million lbf in the short term anyway.
 Another possibility was a Rocketdyne engine, then known as the E-1, which provided about 360000 to 380000 lbf, four of which would reach the required thrust levels.
 This approach became the favorite and was paired with a first stage built from a cluster of nine tanks placed atop a thrust plate where the engines and plumbing would be attached.
 The design envisaged eight rocket tanks similar to the Redstone stage strapped around a central larger tank derived from a Jupiter rocket.
 The design and diameter similarities would enable the use of the same tooling and facilities used to produce the older tanks, speeding up the design and production phases of the new stage.
 Contrary to what was reported to the press at the time (and propagated commonly ever since), the tanks were not simply Redstone and Jupiter tanks, but much longer versions built anew at the same diameter.
+However, the perception was that the first stage was a cluster of propellant tanks engineered from older rocket designs, leading critics to jokingly refer to it as "Cluster's Last Stand", a play on the nickname for the Battle of the Little Bighorn, "Custer's Last Stand".